 - Basic routing method

-- When receiving a command that operates a single key, proxy servers determine the hash slot to which the key belongs and route the command to the data shard where the hash slot resides.
+- When proxy servers receive a command that manages an individual key, the proxy servers determine the hash slot to which the key belongs and route the command to the data shard where the hash slot resides.

-- When receiving a command that operates two or more keys stored on different shards, proxy servers split the command to multiple commands and route them to the corresponding shards.
-For more information about the commands that operate two or more keys, see Overview.
+- When proxy servers receive a command that manages two or more keys stored in different shards, the proxy servers split the command into multiple commands and route the commands to the shards.
+For more information about the commands that are used to manage two or more keys at a time, see Overview.

 - Route Pub/Sub commands

-- Route commands with the idx parameter specified
+- Route commands in which the idx parameter is specified

 Route commands in read/write splitting instances